Skip to main content

 4. Gather Required Documents

-Review requirements for the program or loan that you are interested and check the accuracy of your documents prior to applying to expedite the process.
+Review the requirements for the program or loan that you are interested in and check the accuracy of your documents before applying to expedite the process.

 5. Apply for a Mortgage